INTRODUCTION TO THE WEB PAGES:

 The 2008 observations provided a significant serendipitous result.
 Near the start of 2008, there was a flare in M87 at high energies, specifically at the TeV energies studied by the Cherenkov telescopes H.E.S.S, Veritas, and MAGIC.
 The radio observations showed a significant flare on the core began at about the time of the TeV flare, but lasted much longer.
 By assuming the radio and TeV flares were related, these observations improved the knowledge of the location of such a TeV flare by many orders of magnitude (Acciari et al. 2008, Science, 325, 447).
 Unfortunately we did not know about the flares until months later so, extremely uncommon in astronomy, we have observations of the rise of the radio flare but not the fall.
 We do see the appearance of some new components but did not follow their propagation and presumed acceleration away from the core.

 The events of 2008 triggered efforts to find another case of associated TeV and radio flares to help eliminate the possiblility of a chance coincidence.
 As a result, we have roughly annual "background" sessions, and a series of observations from 2010 when there was a TeV trigger - but no radio flare significantly above the noise and calibration uncertainties.
+But those observations, along with some existing observations extending the annual sequence back to 1999 have provided material for the study of long term changes in the source.

 So, after that somewhat wordy introduction, we can show some